grncdr/node-any-db/DESIGN.md

  * Query adapters wrap query parameters and are used by connection adapters to emit events when the query is executed.
- * Connection pools manage a set of connection adapters and provide query execution without having to manually establish a connection.
+ * Connection pools manage a set of connection adapters and provide query execution without having to manually acquire and release connections.
- * Transaction objects present a query interface where all queries are performed within a single database transaction.
+ * Transaction objects act like a connection, but guarantee that all queries are performed within a single database transaction.
  * Result sets are an array containing rows (plain java script objects) plus some extra non-enumerable properties.